aliceiannantuoni/starter-academic/content/home/projects.md

 - “Playing Favorites?
 How the Rotating Presidency of the European Union Leaves Little Room for Preferential Treatment in EU Foreign Aid Allocation.”
 (Manuscript available upon request.)
 - “From Discourse to Meaningful Action in Foreign Aid?
 Evidence from the OECD Development Assistance Committee.”
 With Simone Dietrich and Bernhard Reinsberg.
 (Manuscript available upon request.)
 - “Business as Usual or Donor Politics?
 An Analysis of Peer Review Assignments in the OECD Development Assistance Committee.”
 With Simone Dietrich and Bernhard Reinsberg.
 (Manuscript available upon request.)

+**Works in Progress**
+- “Evolution of Norms in International Development: The Role of the OECD Development Assistance Committee.”
+With Simone Dietrich.
+- “Gender Markers in OECD Foreign Aid Data: Who Assesses, Who Marks, and Where Does Gender-Marked Aid Go?”
+With Simone Dietrich and Katharina Fleiner.